 HANA is a Relational Database Management System(RDBMS) created by SAP.
-HANA as a word is however used in many contexts e.g. as a platform, development or business environment, ERP core system etc. HANA also enables OLTP and OLAP systems in a single box.
+HANA as a word is used in many contexts.
+For instance, this works “As a platform”.
+This is also used as development and business environment.
+This also refers to an ERP core system.
+It also enables OLTP and OLAP systems in a single box.

 Well, That’s not it!
-HANA is RDBMS at the core however it is also emerging as a core of Business, Development, and innovation platforms.
+This is RDBMS at the core.
+In addition, it is also emerging as a core for enterprises, Development community, and innovation platforms.

 There are many factors which distinguish HANA from its predecessor: